circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 app is built with the `MERN` stack and there are tests present on the client as well as the REST API that should run whenever code is pushed.

-To get tests running for this example repository, the beginnings of a simple Travis Configuration might look like so:
+To get tests running for this example repository, the beginnings of a simple Travis Configuration might look like the following example:

 ```yaml
 language: node_js